HISTORY OF THE GAA ENGINE

 The short wheelbase on the mini pullers guarantees a wild ride. (click on thumbnail for full-sized

-US-based Zimmermann pulling team relies on a twin Holley Dominator setup for its GAA engine.
+US-based Zimmermann pulling team relied on a twin Holley Dominator setup for its GAA engine.

 (click on thumbnail for full-sized image).